abenassi/xlseries/README.md

 * **time_format**: "datetime.datetime", "string" - *Indicates if date is in a date type or if it's a string.*
 * **time_composed**: "True", "False" - *Indicates if a data series has a time index that has to be composed (not a straight forward date string) because some information about current date is taken from previous cells.
 Typically when year is only stated a the first quarter while the other three have only the quarter number.*
 * **frequency**: "Y", "Q", "M", "W", "D", "H", "T", "S" or "Y-Q-Q-Q" and other multi-frequency patterns - *Indicates the time frequency of the series.
 It uses pretty much the same strings as `datetime.datetime` uses with the substantial aggregation of multi-frequency patterns, when a series has values in more than one frequency at the same row (typically a secondary series is the aggregated version of the other one).*

+## Test cases

+Each test case was chosen because it adds something new that `xlseries` isn't (or wasn't) able to deal with before.
+Next you can see a list of new issues brought by each case in addition to the previous ones.

+### Test case 1

+* Vertical series (always)
+* Monthly frequency (always - not multi-frequency)
+* Data starts in row 2
+* Headers: no header for time field, header for data series
+* Secondary series and notes in additional columns
+* Continuous main series layout
+* Missings in secondary series
+* Time-stamp in date format
+* Footnotes with source

+### Test case 2

+* Daily frequency (always - not multi-frequency)
+* Data doesn't start in row 2
+* Headers for data and time field
+* Secondary interrupted series (monthly)
+* No footnotes
+* Time-stamp mistakes: need to clean data before using it

+### Test case 3

+* Quarterly frequency (always - not multi-frequency)
+* No secondary series
+* Time-stamp in string format.
+String composed in the same cell.
+* Footnotes with source

+### Test case 4

+* Composed name with hierarchy and aggregation of same hierarchy levels
+* Missings with strings
+* Aggregation data close to the series
+* New data series starting after previous ones

+### Test case 5

+* Interrupted layout of data series
+* Composed time-stamp using more than one cell
+* Time-stamp header far from data starting
+* Dirty cells between headers and data start
+* False series (meta-data for other series)

+### Test case 6

+* Horizontal series (always)
+    - Position of header and footer changes! (is not only a matter of transposing the entire sheet)
+* Composed time-stamp plus two frequencies (aggregation in between)
+* Different levels of aggregation mixed
+* Composed series names at the same hierarchy level (column with a "Total" in the end of several partial columns)
+* Progressive aggregation of series identifiable with sum of results, change in capitalization and bold letters

+### Test case 7

+* Progressive aggregation identifiable with strings indentation

 ## Problem context (or why this package is a good idea)